 7. Scheduling issues

-Using WBS it becomes easy to identify which of the deliverables are falling behind your schedule.
+With WBS, it becomes easy to identify which of the deliverables are falling behind your schedule.
 If some issues fall behind, it becomes obvious where changes need to be implemented.

 8. Risk management